Hanife Demiryol

-Hanife Demiryol (born September 19, 1992) is a Turkish women's football midfielder currently playing in the Turkish Women's Second Football League for Akdeniz Nurçelik Spor with jersey number 91.
+Hanife Demiryol (born September 19, 1992) is a Turkish women's footballer who plays as a midfielder in the Turkish Women's Second Football League for Akdeniz Nurçelik Spor.
 She was a member of the Turkish women's national team.

 Playing career

 Club

 Hanife Demiryol obtained her license on April 28, 2006.
 She played in the youth team of Bucaspor in her hometown before she was admitted to the senior team to play in the Turkish Women's First League with her club.
 She capped 54 times and scored 33 goals with Bucaspor until the end of the 2010–11 season.
 Demiryol transferred to Kdz.
 Ereğlispor for the 2011–12 season.
 After playing in 21 matches and netting 11 goals, she moved to Ataşehir Belediyespor in Istanbul, where she played three seasons between 2012 and 2015.
 After a brief appearance for Konak Belediyespor in İzmir in the 2015–16 season, she transferred to Osmaniye Demirspor to play in the Second League.
 Demiryol joined Balıkesir Büyükşehir Belediyespor, a team in the Women's Third League in the same season, where she played one season.

 After staying away two seasons from the football pitch, she joined Istanbul-based Akdeniz Nurçelik Spor to play in the Women's Second League.